Lansoprazole should be used with caution in patients with liver disease, the elderly, patients with an intolerance to

 If you take more lansoprazole than you should, tell you doctor or got to your nearest hospital straight away and take any remaining tablets or capsules with you.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of lansoprazole or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of lansoprazole or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.